ajbrackman/RockLabTutorials/docs/LaserNavigation.rst

 Introduction
 =====
-This document serves as a guide to georectification and low-zoom optical sample navigation on the Thermo-Fisher XXXXXX Laser Ablation system in the PLASMA lab at California State University, Northridge.
+This document serves as a guide to georectification and low-zoom optical sample navigation on the Thermo-Fisher Scientific Element2 Laser Ablation system in the PLASMA lab at California State University, Northridge.

 .. contents:: Table of contents